mkb93/pomodoro-app-ts/README.md

 # React + TypeScript + Vite
 --DESTROY AND REBUILD WITH MINIMAL AI Help

+Current problems:
+I want to add a set timer length feature.
+  I've added the text in the timer html component but i want to make functional

 questions?
   why vite?
   -vite is very fast for web applications to display themselves and the rate at which it updates is much faster. its also compatible with quite a few frameworks so it can work smoothly.